ispeakcomputer/cluster_list/README.md

 # Cluster List - Get Nodes Output For Multiple Clusters for Kubernetes.

-Simple script to list every single cluster and there nodes in my kuberctl configuration
+Simple script to list every single cluster and there nodes in my kuberctl configuration using 'kubectl get nodes'

-In the current working state the script output looks like this.
+In the current working state the script output looks like this below.

+This is used for getting an overview of all the clusters I might be looking after.

 ```
 working on contextalbqurqurque-01